openfisca/openfisca-doc/en/install.md

 Run `conda list` to see the installed packages: `openfisca-core` and `openfisca-france` should be listed.

-To exit your Conda env, type `deactivate`.

-Running `pip list` outside of your env, the packages we just installed should *not* be listed.

 ## Test the installation

 To test if OpenFisca-France is correctly installed: